 What about medicines that can help you stop smoking?

-This can help if withdrawal symptoms are troublesome.
-Nicotine gum, sprays, patches, tablets, lozenges, and inhalers are available to buy, and on prescription.
+If withdrawal symptoms are troublesome, nicotine replacement therapy (NRT) may help.
+Nicotine gum, sprays, patches, tablets, lozenges and inhalers are available to buy, and on prescription.
 Using one of these increases your chance of stopping smoking if you really want to stop.
 A pharmacist, GP or practice nurse can advise about NRT:

 - If you are not yet pregnant but are planning a pregnancy, an option is to try a course of NRT before becoming pregnant.